 - appointment of a dedicated Victorian Treaty Advancement Commissioner to consult on, design and establish the Aboriginal Representative Body

 - launch of Deadly Questions, an award-winning campaign to build public awareness and support for treaty

-- passage of the (Treaty Act), Australia’s first treaty legislation
+- passage of the Advancing the Treaty Process with Aboriginal Victorians Act 2018 (Treaty Act), Australia’s first treaty legislation

 - establishment of the First Peoples’ Assembly of Victoria (Assembly), the first statewide, democratically elected representative body for Traditional Owners and Aboriginal Victorians in the state’s history.

 On 9 December 2019, on the recommendation of the Victorian Treaty Advancement Commissioner, the former Minister for Aboriginal Affairs, Gavin Jennings, declared the Assembly to be the Aboriginal Representative Body under the Treaty Act.
 This declaration, via a notice in the Victorian Government Gazette, recognised the Assembly as the State’s partner in the next phase of treaty.
 This signified the completion of Phase 1 of the treaty process.

 The Advancing the Treaty Process Annual Report and Plan 2018–19 describes the work undertaken in Phase 1 in further detail.